 It is estimated the vineyard dates back decades; it was farmed until 1995 by David Abreu.
 More recent records show the vines were replanted entirely to clone 7 of Cabernet Sauvignon in 1998 by Mark and Linda Neal.
 Today the vines are managed by Pete Richmond and Silverado Farming Company.
+And in 2025 the vineyard was entirely replanted to two clones of Cabernet Sauvignon.

 Along with two partners he co-founded Locally Global Investments, a national real estate investments firm.
 And today he is the Chairman and CEO of Memphis based LB Technology Inc., a fleet services and management software provider.
 This is not his first experience with the trucking industry; in 1999 he was elected to the board of directors for M.S.
 Carriers, a Memphis based trucking firm that a year later was purchased by and merged with Swift Transportation.